t1mm1/node-temporary/README.md

 In the node form sidebar, the Temporary section allows you to choose what happens when the expiration date is reached: you can either unpublish the node or remove it completely.

-To view all temporary nodes, go to **Structure → Temporary nodes list**:
+To view all temporary nodes, go to **Structure → Node temporary**:

 ```
-admin/structure/node-temporary/list
+admin/structure/node-temporary
 ```
 On this page you can review all marked nodes and remove their "temporary" mark directly from the list.